Computing Perfect Bayesian Equilibria in Sequential Auctions with Verification: Implementation details

-\paragraph{Updating strategies} The next question is then how to update the strategy once an immediate best response has been found.
-On the one hand, following the best response dynamics, i.e. directly updating the new strategy to be the best response as in Algorithm \ref{alg:brdraft}, could be prone to overshooting and erratic behaviour .
-On the other hand, averaging over all past strategies, as done in fictitious play, could lead to very slow convergence.
-Instead, we follow \cite{Bosshard2020JAIR} and update the new strategy to be a linear combination of the old strategy and the best response, where the magnitude of the update depends on the immediate utility loss.
-More specifically we choose a maximum and minimum update rate $\gamma_\max,\gamma_\min$, then the actual update rate $\gamma$ is given as
+\paragraph{Updating strategies} Concerning our choice for updating the current set of strategies $\hat{\sigma}$, we note that directly following the best response dynamics can be prone to overshooting.
+On the other hand, averaging over all past strategies, as done in fictitious play, can lead to very slow convergence.
+Instead, we update the new strategy to be a linear combination of the old strategy $\hat{\sigma}_i$ and the best response $\sigma^{BR}_i$, where the magnitude of the update depends on the iteration number.
+More specifically we choose a maximum and minimum update rate $\gamma\_\max,\gamma\_\min$, such that the actual update rate $\gamma$ is given as

 and the strategy update by